schierlm/Oberon2013Modifications/FontConversion/README.md

-[PCF fonts](https://en.wikipedia.org/wiki/Portable_Compiled_Format) were originally designed for the X Window System, and therefore lots of pixel fonts (monospaced and prportional ones) are available in this format.
+[PCF fonts](https://en.wikipedia.org/wiki/Portable_Compiled_Format) were originally designed for the X Window System, and therefore lots of pixel fonts (monospaced and proportional ones) are available in this format.

 There is support for directly using PCF fonts inside Oberon in [Integrated Oberon](https://github.com/io-core/Edit/blob/795889b215dd831f44369f0a6edc0f8ec6caf05c/Fonts.Mod),